-The Move More Eat Healthy Initiative continued in a virtual format to reach low-income families providing 9,684 encounters.
-The Fitnessgram results were not collected in the State of California in 2021 due to COVID-19,
+The Move More Eat Healthy Initiative continued in a virtual format to reach low-income families providing 11,289 encounters.
+The Fitnessgram results for body composition is no longer collected in the State of California.
+However, we have gained commitment from schools to survey 5th grade students.